Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 Within an optimized system, communication between the two solutions is instantaneous and bidirectional.

-1. Downstream information (TMS to WMS): The TMS software plans a delivery route.
-It can inform the WMS of the exact time of arrival of the truck and, more importantly, the order in which the packages must be loaded to respect the order of the route (the “last in, first out” or LIFO principle).
+- Downward flow of information (TMS to WMS): The TMS software plans a delivery route.
+It can inform the WMS of the exact arrival time of the truck and, most importantly, the order in which the packages must be loaded to respect the route order (the "last in, first out" or LIFO principle).

-2. Upstream information (WMS to TMS): As soon as the order preparation is complete, the WMS software transmits valuable information to the TMS: the exact weight and dimensions of the final package, its availability on the delivery dock, and confirmation that the order is complete and correct.
+- Upward information (WMS to TMS): As soon as order preparation is complete, the WMS software transmits valuable information to the TMS: the exact weight and dimensions of the final package, its availability on the delivery dock, and confirmation that the order is complete and correct.

 This constant dialogue helps to maintain a dynamic and responsive logistics flow.